-Abstract: Phentermine and other weight loss drugs, pros and cons.
+Abstract: Phentermine and similar weight loss drugs, pros and cons.

 Web4Health logo